‘The Flash’ Season 3 New Villain Offers Shocking Savitar Reveal In Episode 18

 The Flash executive producer Todd Helbing confirms that Abra Kadabra is blowing hot air: “He has some information about Savitar.
 He knows who he is,” Helbing told The Hollywood Reporter.

-Helbing also talked about why they decided to leave the revelation of the villain Savitar so late and he also states that it is going to be the biggest twist we have seen in The Flash:
+Helbing also talked about why they decided to leave the revelation of the villain Savitar so late, and he also states that it is going to be the biggest twist we have seen in The Flash:

 “Normally we have shown the identity of the villains a lot earlier in the season,” Helbing says.
 “There’s a specific reason why we waited for this reveal until now.
 Nobody’s going to see this coming.
 Harrison Wells in season one and Jay in season two were satisfying reveals, but this one takes the cake.”